-As a result of projects such as using more LED lights, turning off lights, installing smaller hot water heaters, and reduced use of the walk in cooler, we have reduced our electricity usage by 40,000 KWH since last year.
-The library reduced electricity use by 2300 KWH in one month by turning off lights not in use.
-Our oil usage for the winter of 2012-13 was 207 gallons less than the previous winter.
-Since our original inventory in 2007, we have reduced the use of heating oil by 31% (from 62,268 gal. to 43,582 gal.) and the use of electricity by 30% (from 730 to 508 MWH).
+As a result of building retrofits and upgrades in appliances and lighting since our inventory in 2007, we have reduced the annual use of heating oil by 31% (from 62,268 gal. to 43,582 gal.) and the annual use of electricity by 30% (from 730 to 508 MWH).
+We are using an energy audit of the library and of exterior lighting to guide further improvements.
 We would like to continue to conserve energy wherever possible and welcome your ideas.

 Clean Energy Fund

-A voluntary $10/semester clean energy fee has been set up to engage students as stakeholders in the advancement of sustainability and renewable energy at the Vermont campus.
-The fee is collected at pre-registration, and students have started contributing to the fund.
+We have a voluntary $10 per semester clean energy fee that can be paid at pre-registration by students who want to be stakeholders in the advancement of sustainability and renewable energy at the Vermont campus.
 The fund was initiated after a March 2013 survey of students found that 73% of respondents would donate to a voluntary clean energy fund.
 The fund is kept in an account to be used only for sustainability and clean energy projects and is not part of the general budget.
-The Goddard sustainability committee contacts students through student council representatives to gather input on proposals and determine how the fund should be used.
-The fund can support projects such as a solar thermal system to help heat water, on demand hot water heaters to reduce standby losses, updated lighting and equipment, continued building retrofits to reduce our use of heating oil, and enlarging our campus vegetable garden.
+The fund could support projects such as a solar thermal system to help heat water, on-demand hot water heaters to reduce standby losses, updated lighting and equipment, continued building retrofits to reduce our use of heating oil, and enlarging our campus vegetable garden.

 Green Revolving Fund

-In January 2012, we started a small green revolving fund that we are using to support energy upgrades.
-A green revolving fund is “funded” by the cost savings resulting from using more efficient energy and provides an ongoing dedicated source of capital for sustainability projects that continue to save money.
-In 2012, we used about $2000 on more energy efficient lighting and this money is being paid back through savings.
-Future projects could include a solar thermal system, on demand hot water heaters, and additional energy efficiency upgrades.
+We have a small green revolving fund that we are using to support energy upgrades.
+A green revolving fund is “funded” by the cost savings resulting from using energy more efficiently and provides an ongoing dedicated source of capital for sustainability projects that continue to save money.

 Travel to Campus

-There is a ride share board at the College's intranet site for students, staff and faculty at http://gnet.goddard.edu/ under Goddard Community, Ride Share Postings.
+There is a ride share board at http://gnet.goddard.edu/ under Goddard Community, Ride Share Postings.